 Case Study: Bacup Townscape Heritage Initiative

 Growth Lancashire provided interim project management capacity and heritage/conservation expertise to Rossendale Borough Council on this key heritage project.
-Our role included overseeing the procurement of the key contractor, liaising with Councillors or key Local Authority personnel, and maintaining relationships with the Heritage Lottery Fund.
+Our role included overseeing the procurement of the key contractor, liaising with Councillors or key Local Authority personnel, and maintaining relationships with the National Lottery Heritage Fund.

 Case study: Chapel Gallery, Ormskirk

 Growth Lancashire was appointed by West Lancashire Borough Council to undertake a review of the Chapel Gallery, a cultural and visitor attraction in the historic market town of Ormskirk.

 Ormskirk town centre has recently been selected by Historic England as a Heritage Action Zone as part of the Government’s Future High Streets Fund.

 A collaboration with the Pennine Lancashire local authorities, and Historic England, to identify the area’s key heritage challenges – the Pennine Lancashire “Priority Projects”.
 Cited as an example of Best Practice, the resulting strategic document defined the area’s commitment to heritage and its approach to delivery.